zooxo/desk42/README.md

 common user interface (DESK).
 It offers mathematical, text, graphics and useful assistant applications - and even some games.
 Finally a dream became true: The DM42 as essential tool in every cockpit.
-The E6B application offers many (more than the legendary E6B slide rule) utilities needed by pilots.
-Many thanks to (maybe worlds best flight engineer and pilot) Jim B. Williams for contributing the needed expert knowhow, many ideas and endless patience when discussing aviation topics with a rookie like me.
+The E6B application offers many utilities needed by pilots.
+Many thanks to Jim B. Williams for contributing the needed expert knowhow, many ideas and endless patience when discussing aviation topics with a rookie like me.

 Have fun!
 deetee

 ____________________